 In This Article:

 Lifting objects is a frequent cause of low back injury and muscle strain, and certain exercises with the Swiss exercise ball can be a useful tool in teaching the proper body mechanics and posture while lifting.

 - Place exercise ball against a wall at the small of the back, spreading feet shoulder width apart and 1 to 2 feet in front of hips.

 - With hands on hips and knees bent slightly; squat down half way without leaning back into the exercise ball, but letting the ball guide the position of the back.
 Knees should not extend over toes.

 - Return to standing.
 Repeat 5 times.

 - Increase difficulty by holding squat for 10 seconds.

-This is a very good movement to do with a spine specialist (such as a physical therapist or occupational therapist) who can provide guidance in identifying the proper position to use for lifting.
+This exercise is a good movement to practice with a spine specialist (such as a physical therapist or occupational therapist) who can provide guidance in identifying the proper position to use for lifting.

 Sitting on an Exercise Ball